 “The kind of teaching I part company with, the kind that seems to me most destructive to the freedom of self-making, is the kind that simply applies a standing set of terms to every text that comes to hand.
 These forms of teaching are a little like bad translation.
 Every work, alas, is rewritten in the terms of Foucault, of feminism, of Marx, and that is the end of the story.”

 After spending the past few weeks reading and thinking about Heidegger, I found myself returning to his political status again and again.
 He was not only sympathetic to the Nazi agenda, but spoke on behalf of the movement while in a position of authority at University of Freiburg in 1933.
-The facts of Heidegger’s history didn’t necessarily affect me until they were presented to me in the form of a story.
-It really is the most powerful form of communication.
-In the recent book, At The Existentialist Cafe, Sarah Bakewell describes Heidegger’s philosophical thought and personal life in a way that is hard to separate.
+In the recent book, At The Existentialist Cafe, Sarah Bakewell describes Heidegger’s philosophical work and personal life in a way that is hard to separate.

-Naturally, this is all swirling around in my mind as I read and prepare materials on a short work that Heidegger wrote and presented in 1929 (“What is Metaphysics?”) and I was reminded of one of my beliefs about the art of teaching that I learned from the contemporary educator Mark Edmundson in his 2013 book, Why Teach?
+Naturally, this is all swirling around in my mind as I read and prepare materials on a short work that Heidegger wrote and presented in 1929 called “What is Metaphysics?”
+I was reminded of one of my beliefs about the art of teaching that I learned from the contemporary educator from the University of Virginia, Mark Edmundson, in his 2013 book, Why Teach?

 Mark Edmundson affirms this notion:

 I think that is the highest objective for someone trying to provide a literary education to students is to make such moments of transformation possible… But the proper business of teaching is change — for the teacher (who is herself a work in progress) and (preeminently) for the student.”